-Figure 112 Network setup menu page
+Figure 122 Network setup menu page

 NetType The type of network to which the unit can be connected.
 This is set at the factory and cannot be changed.
 VMaximum Indicates the maximum voltage (physical rating) of the stack (500V).
-Vline Nominal Line voltage nominal value (Line to neutral).
+Vline Nominal Line voltage nominal value (Line to line for all listed configurations, except Star with Neutral (4S) which is Line to Neutral), see Load Configurations (page 48).
 IMaximum Indicates the maximum current of the stack (16A, 25A, 40A, 63A, 100A, 125A).
 Further values are reserved for future development.
 INominal Nominal current supplied to the load (limited by IMaximum).
-VLoadType Defines the computation method for load voltage (Vload).
-0: Vload = Vline as long as I > Ithreshold (internal definition) 1: Compute Vload using the formula V2load=P2/l2.
-2: Vload = Vline as long as thyristor firing order Heatsink Tmax Reserved for future development.
+Heatsink Tmax Reserved for future development.
 VdipsThreshold Voltage dips threshold.
 This is a percentage difference (relative to Vline Nominal) between two consecutive half cycles.
 Each half cycle voltage measurement is integrated and at the end of each half cycle the last two voltage integrals are compared.
 FreqDriftThold The supply frequency is checked every half cycle, and if the percentage change between 1/2 cycles exceeds this threshold value, a Mains Frequency System Alarm is generated.
 The threshold may be set to a maximum of 5% to cater for the effects of heavily inductive networks.
 ChopOffThreshold The 'Chop-off' alarm becomes active if load current exceeds this threshold for more than a pre-defined number of mains periods (Number Chop Off parameter).
 Threshold values lie between 100% and 350% of the unit's nominal current (INominal).

-NumberChopOff Definition of the number of mains periods in which Chop

-Off events can occur before a Chop Off alarm is enabled.
+NumberChopOff Definition of the number of mains periods in which Chop Off events can occur before a Chop Off alarm is enabled.
 Only used with Chop Off Threshold.
 OverVoltThreshold The threshold for detecting an over voltage condition as a percentage of VLineNominal.
 If Vline rises above the threshold an OverVolt alarm is set.